• 1951

 • from 1969

-member of the Acoustical Society of America, American Institute of Physics, Acoustic Commission ČSAV, Prague
+Member of the Acoustical Society of America, the American Institute of Physics, and the Acoustics Commission of the Czechoslovak Academy of Sciences in Prague

-Doc.
-Miroslav Filip, PhDr.
-Miroslav Filip, CSc was a Slovak musicologist and university lecturer.
-He studied music education at the Faculty of Education of Comenius University Bratislava, where he remained after graduation as an assistant.
-Later he became a lecturer at the newly established Department of Musicology at the Faculty of Arts of the Comenius University Bratislava, where he remained until his untimely death in 1973.
-He was a specialist in the theory of tonal harmony and a pioneer of musical acoustics and promoted the creative use of natural sciences in musicology, such as mathematics, logic, information theory and cybernetics.
+Assoc.
+Prof. PhDr.
+Miroslav Filip, CSc. was a Slovak musicologist and university lecturer.
+He studied music education at the Faculty of Education of Comenius University in Bratislava, where he remained after graduation to work as an assistant.
+Later, he became a lecturer at the newly established Department of Musicology at the Faculty of Arts, Comenius University in Bratislava, where he stayed until his untimely death in 1973.
+He was a specialist in the theory of tonal harmony and a pioneer in the field of music acoustics.
+He advocated for the creative application of natural sciences—such as mathematics, logic, information theory, and cybernetics—in musicology.

-He graduated from the Faculty of Education with his diploma thesis Vývin harmónie a harmonického myslenia under the guidance of Prof. Eugen Suchoň, with whom he also collaborated on the text of the university textbooks Stručná náuka o hudbe (1955) and Náuka o harmónii (1959).
+He completed his degree at the Faculty of Education with a diploma thesis titled Vývin harmónie a harmonického myslenia (The Development of Harmony and Harmonic Thinking), supervised by Prof. Eugen Suchoň.
+He also collaborated with Suchoň on the university textbooks Stručná náuka o hudbe (A Brief Introduction to Music, 1955) and Náuka o harmónii (The Study of Harmony, 1959).

-He is the author of several patented inventions (he developed a melograph for the needs of ethnomusicology, worked on the building of the first musico-acoustic laboratory in Slovakia in the Musical Department of the Slovak National Museum’s Historical Institute, collaborated with the Research Enumeration Centre of Comenius University in Bratislava, etc.).
+Miroslav Filip was also the author of several patented technical inventions.
+He designed a melograph for the needs of ethnomusicology, worked on establishing the first music-acoustic laboratory in Slovakia within the Music Department of the Historical Institute of the Slovak National Museum, and collaborated with the Computing Centre of Comenius University in Bratislava.
+He also constructed a device for monitoring critical conditions of patients in the cardiology department.

 x